hirokazuono/Chipmunk_and_BOX2D_of_cocos2dx_ported_to_Android/README.md

 **the minimum changes(& difference of each cocos2d-x files** of versions and types(chipmunk&B2D and android&xCode) **)**
 as follows. &nbsp;&nbsp; &nbsp; ( &nbsp; **the way of these porting are bold.** &nbsp;&nbsp; &nbsp; / &nbsp; &nbsp;&nbsp; description of difference aren't not bold. &nbsp; )
 <pre>
-<b>After "1." of the above(i.e. after creating xCode's files of versions&types that you want to create),
+<b>After "1." as above(i.e. after creating xCode's files of versions & types that you want to create),
 please also create android's cocos2d-x files of versions and types that you want to create by create-android-project.sh.</b> Incidentally, I think no need particularly for descriptions about modifing <b>"NDK_ROOT_LOCAL" and "ANDROID_SDK_ROOT_LOCAL"</b> at the beginning of